Tag Archives: winter walks

 Building these walls in winter was part of a New England farmer’s routine.

 As we crunch along on the trail through fall leaves that now lie underfoot, we are reminded that winter is not far off.
-Here’s an excerpt from my newest book release, My Liturgy Of Easy Walks: Finding the Sacred in Everyday (and some very strange) places.
+Here’s an excerpt from my memoir, My Liturgy Of Easy Walks: Finding the Sacred in Everyday (and some very strange) places.

 Sounds of Silence